Tearsheet

 Capital Expenditures

-• A significant portion of planned investments for 2025 are allocated to post-test year projects in Santa Cruz Water Company and Palo Verde Utilities Company (located in Pinal County), intended for inclusion in a previously filed 2024 test year rate application.
+• A significant portion of the 2025 capital investments were directed towards post-test year projects in Santa Cruz Water Company and Palo Verde Utilities Company, their two largest utilities in Pinal County.

 Better Bets vs. Global Water Resources (GWRS)